-6. New Software and Platforms
+6.1 New software

-6.1. mlxR
+6.1.1 mlxR

-KEYWORDS: Simulation - Data visualization - Clinical trial simulator
+Keywords: Simulation, Data visualization, Clinical trial simulator

-FUNCTIONAL DESCRIPTION: The models are encoded using the model coding language 'Mlxtran', automatically converted into C++ codes, compiled on the fly and linked to R using the 'Rcpp' package.
+Functional Description: The models are encoded using the model coding language 'Mlxtran', automatically converted into C++ codes, compiled on the fly and linked to R using the 'Rcpp' package.
 That allows one to implement very easily complex ODE-based models and complex statistical models, including mixed effects models, for continuous, count, categorical, and time-to-event data.

-- Contact: Marc Lavielle - URL: http://simulx.webpopix.org/
+URL: http://simulx.webpopix.org/